jaygazula27/easy-resources-maven-plugin/README.md

 monthly.payment=The monthly {1} bill is typically over {0,number,currency}.
 ```

-as well as a `AppBundle_fr_FR.properties` with the following contents...
+as well as a `AppBundle_fr_FR.properties` file with the following contents...

 ```properties
 date.of.birth=The applicant''s DOB is {0,date}.